kennytilton/mxtodomvc/README.md

 For issues, questions, or comments, ping us at kentilton on gmail, or DM @hiskennyness on Slack in the #Clojurians channel.

 ## Building TodoMVC from Scratch
-We always start with just the title and footer, our own "hello, world" when starting on TodoMVC.
-Let us jump now to just after we put up that milestone:
+When starting on a TodoMVC implementation, we execute first just the title and footer as our own little "hello, world".
+Let us jump now to the commit of that milestone:
 ````bash
 git checkout title-and-credits
 ````
 From now on, our cue to check out a new tag will be these headers:
-#### tag: title-and-credits
+#### checkout tag: title-and-credits
 And here is the mxWeb HTML work-aike, look-alike code:
 ````clojure
 (defn matrix-build []